-Physical Education AS or A level will be of particular interest to people who wish to be involved in the exciting and rapidly expanding areas of sport and leisure within today’s society.
+Physical Education A level will be of particular interest to you if you wish to be involved in the exciting and rapidly expanding areas of sport and leisure within today’s society.
 There are a large number of courses at university, which involve the study of these subjects, for example: Sport and Exercise Science, Management, Sport Science, Human Nutrition and Sports Engineering.
 University sport-related courses may lead to many diverse careers, e.g. in sports management, teaching, exercise and cardiac physiology and performance analysis (see Bases careers guide www.bases.org.uk).
-However, many of our students have had a fantastic two years of PE but at higher education have studied an unrelated subject.
-PE, due to the high content of anatomy and physiology, is valuable for medically related courses such as nursing, physiotherapy and medicine.
+However, you can go on to study an unrelated subject; due to the high content of anatomy and physiology, PE can be valuable for medically related courses such as nursing, physotherapy and medicine.

 Whatever specification is chosen there are common components:

 Coursework includes being assessed in one role either as a performer or as a coach.